deepdsl/deepdsl/README.md

   to force refreshing the dependencies, if you have updated from previous build

 ## Data handling utils
-There are two util Python scripts under the folder src/main/python.
+There are two util Python scripts under the folder src/main/python (both should be run from the deepdsl project root folder).

 - mnist_data_handler.py: download the mnist data and unzip to the `dataset/mnist` folder
      - to run: `python src/main/python/mnist_data_handler.py`, this will pull and extract the mnist dataset to `dataset/mnist`
 - imagenet_data_selector.py: to select given number of images of given number of categories from the original imagenet data
-     - to run: `python src/main/python/imagenet_data_selector.py` and then follow the on-screen instructions to add the desired parameters
+     - to run: `python src/main/python/imagenet_data_selector.py` and then follow the on-screen instructions to apply the desired parameters and run again
+        - For example, `python imagenet_data_selector.py ~/data/ILSVRC2012_img_train ~/data/temp 5 50 0.3 0.2`, which selects from 5 categories (50 images per catetory) from ~/data/ILSVRC2012_img_train folder and stores selected images to ~/data/temp folder, where 30% are stored as validation dataset and 20% are stored as test dataset

 ### Default location for training and testing data
 Each program assumes a location for the training and test data.